iFangg/leetcode/README.md

 ### Plus One (`easy13.js`)
 Solution was simple, other solutions I found on leetcode were not clean enough so my own was good enouhg.
 Simple problem today.

-### Climbing Stairs (`easy13.js`)
+### Climbing Stairs (`easy14.js`)
 Couldn't figure this one out, the clue I was given was 1D Dynamic Programming, perhaps using memoization but I couldn't figure it out.
 A posted solution used fibonacci, which I don't think fully encapsultes what this problem is trying to train and assess.
+EDIT: Added solutions that properly utilise memoization.